dmwasielewski/smallProjects/shoppingBasket/README.md

  5. It is possible to add a product to the list.
  6. After placing the order, a summary will be displayed.
  7. After placing the order, the basket will be cleared.
+ 8. Shopping basket data will be in local storage.